 I will be adding more information and pictures to current pages as well as uploading new ones.
 Please subscribe to SweetSavageFlame.com to keep updated on any changes or new blog posts.
 If you have any recommendations or requests for reviews, please comment or email me at email@example.com

 I first read this book eons ago, when Johanna Lindsey was, for me, the greatest writer on earth.
 At 12 years old, what did I know?
 I recall anxiously walking to Woolworth’s daily in November 1990, freaking out for her latest book.
 Boy, did I annoy the clerks by repeatedly asking when it was coming in!

 The day I saw the stocker opening up a new box, I grabbed the first book from the top, not caring that it has a slit in the cover.
-I was a bit disheartened, because for a Duillo-Fabio-Lindsey cover, save for Georgina’s lovely rose-trimmed gown, to me, it was ugly.
+I was a bit disheartened, because for a Duillo–Fabio–Lindsey cover, save for Georgina’s lovely rose-trimmed gown, to me, it was ugly.
 With its drab green tones and bird-bats flying in front of a huge moon, I was less than impressed.
-However, when I saw the cover for Lindsey’s next book, Once a Princess, I got more depressed about the artwork.
+When I saw the cover for Lindsey’s next book, Once a Princess, I was more disheartened about the artwork.
 No more Fabio (although he’d make a comeback for a few more Lindseys).
-Plus, it was a step-back to boot, with a new flowery font on the front....
+Plus, that one was a step-back, with a new flowery font on the front....
 Read more “Historical Romance Review: Gentle Rogue by Johanna Lindsey”